orbitdb/field-manual/05_Customizing_OrbitDB/04_Defining_the_Store.md

 #### Isomorphic Bookends

-For the third time in this Manual:
-Let's define an isomorphic bookend:
+For the third time in this Manual, let's define an isomorphic bookend:

 ```js
 function notesStore(IPFS, OrbitDB, NotesIndex) {